opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

   found in [Appendix B](#appendix-b-machine-readable-short-form-report-format).
 To claim OCP SAFE endorsement for a product-firmware combination this report must be published to the OCP GitHub repository.
+* **GitHub Pull Request Submission**\
+  The Pull Request for the submission to GitHub could from the SRP or the Device Vendor.
+If there are issues in the SFR it is *suggested* that the DV submit the PR.
+This *suggestion* helps to ensure that the DV is in control of messaging around any potential vulnerability disclosures.
+* **Signed Git Commits**\
+ The OCP GitHub repository is configured to require all commits to be signed.
+Please remember this when preparing the submission.

+* **Pull Request Path**\
+  The location of the signed SFRs and signing public key should be in Reports/$Vendor/$Year/$Product.
+As a convience, the submission may choose to additionally include the human-readable JSON documents.

 In addition to the short-form report, the SRP should deliver to the DV a detailed report.
 This report will likely be protected by NDA and will not be published.
 The DV should address the findings in the report.
 The DV is encouraged to